 Freezer packets are created to store derivative evidence separated or prepared from other evidence that is customarily stored unfrozen.
 If a freezer packet is created for derivative evidence, the freezer packet should be stored frozen.

 Anytime a freezer packet is made for derivative evidence the following information (at minimum) should be clearly marked:

-- -Property Tag number
+- -Incident number

-- -Victim's name

-- -Case number
+- -Case number (if available)

 - -Item number(s) of the evidence contained within